mildsunrise/university-4b-tfg/memory/development.md

 \caption{Receiving and parsing tracer events in text form}\label{lst:monitor-parsing}
 \end{listing}

 We also had to fix a [bug in Node.JS](https://github.com/nodejs/node/pull/32006) that prevented the `writeFileSync` calls from working.
 After that, we moved to the client.
-Again, we won't go into much detail but the JavaScript code is shown in \ref{lst:monitor-client-js}.
+Again, we won't go into much detail but the JavaScript code is shown in listing \ref{lst:monitor-client-js}.
 It initializes a Smoothie Charts instance, listens for events from the server, and adds datapoints to the plot (taking care of converting from pages to \si{\mebi\byte}).

 \begin{listing}
 \begin{minted}{js}